-The Japanese diet is healthy since it includes fresh, unprocessed and unrefined foods (although these, in very little quantity).
+The diet is healthy since it includes fresh, unprocessed and unrefined foods (although these, in very little quantity).

 This diet is high in grains and vegetables.
 Foods of animal origin and soybeans are present in a moderate amount, while it reduces dairy products to a minimum.

 Due to its nature, this diet has a high content of antioxidants, flavonoids and other nutrients.
 But at the same time, it is low in saturated fats.